Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-api-version.md

 # OData API Versioning
 As the Analytics Service grows and changes we are dedicated to providing consistency and reliability to our users.
 Therefore the Analytics Service provides a versioned OData API that will remain compatible with clients designed for those versions.
 Each version may be enhanced with additional functionality and non-breaking changes.
 Incompatible or breaking changes will be rolled into future versions of the API.

+[!NOTE]
+Custom fields in your model are not versioned.
+It is possible to cause breaking changes to your model by removing, or changing the types of, custom field

 The API version follows the _odata element in the request path and is formatted like **v1.0** or **v1.0-preview**.
 ```
 https://{account}.analytics.visualstudio.com/{project}/_odata/{version}/$metadata